gmiroshnykov/build-transplant/README.md

 * Backend:
   * HTTP (REST) API powered by [Flask](http://flask.pocoo.org/)
-  * Mercurial operations are performed by spawning `hg` subprocesses
+  * Mercurial operations are performed in [Celery](http://www.celeryproject.org/) workers
-  * TODO: repository-wide locking

 Transplant tool has a local clone of each preconfigured repository.
 Pulling and pushing is performed via SSH using a dedicated key.